 What distinguishes a real Daddy Dom from someone playing the aesthetic: he’s actually present.
 The caregiving isn’t theater.
 The rules serve the relationship, not his ego.
 When his Little is in little space, he’s engaged — not distracted, not performing.

-For more on what distinguishes authentic dominants from cosplayers, read our breakdown of 25 different types of dominants.
+For more on what distinguishes authentic dominants from cosplayers, read the breakdown of 25 different types of dominants.

 The Little embraces a younger, softer headspace — what’s called “little space.”